 Zoeli Winters

-Working mostly with textiles, glass and ceramic, Zoeli often finds herself returning to tapestry.
-With it’s long tradition in storytelling and it’s place in the domestic realm, the medium of tapestry gives her work a softness and tenderness that reflects its themes.
-Her choice of materials reflects her ongoing interest in the boundary between craft and fine art, as well as her identity in the world as a woman and an artist.
+I work mostly with textiles, glass and ceramics, often finding myself returning to tapestry.
+With its long tradition in storytelling and its place in the domestic realm, the medium of tapestry gives my work a softness and tenderness that reflects its themes.
+My choice of materials reflects my ongoing interest in the boundary between craft and fine art, and the capacity these traditions have for carrying memory and stories.